Unleash/unleash/website/docs/advanced/feature-toggle-variants.md

 2. Divide the remainder by the number of variable weight variants: 60 / 3 = 20
 3. Assign each variable weight variant the same (up to rounding differences) weight: 20%

+In the example above, 60 divides cleanly by three.
+In cases where the remainder doesn't divide evenly among the variable weight variants, Unleash will distribute it as evenly as it can to one decimal's precision.
+If you have three variable weight variants, they will be weighted at 33.4, 33.3, and 33.3 respectively, so that it adds up to 100.0.

 #### Overrides

 :::note